playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/code-editor.md

 ## Collaboration, Saving & Reverting

 The code editor is collaborative which means that every user who has the document open in the editor will see changes as they are made by other developers.
 However, changes are not saved automatically and when the application is run from the Editor the saved version is loaded.
 This means you can choose at which point to commit your change to be used by the application.
 Any user can save the document at any time.

-The Revert option in the File menu will restore the document back to the last saved version.
+If you have unsaved changes the Revert option in the File menu will cancel these changes and restore the document back to the saved version.
 If all users exit the document before saving the unsaved changes will be preserved for a short time before the document is automatically reverted to the saved version.
 So you should save your work before exiting the document.

 ## Hot Keys